GT-CURA/complete_streets/step2_elements/amenities/README.md

 ### 1. Generate a Walkshed
 - Center point: Use the midpoint of each road segment.
 - Distance type: *Eucledian distance* or *Network-based distance*.
-Tools such as HERE API can automate generating a network-based walkshed more easily.
+Tools such as <a href="[https://www.advanresearch.com/](https://www.here.com/docs/bundle/isoline-routing-api-developer-guide-v8/page/README.html)" target="_blank">HERE API</a> can automate generating a network-based walkshed more easily.
-- Distance threshold: Defined based on your purpose - either a distance (e.g., 800 meters) or travel time (e.g., 10 minute walk)
+- Distance threshold: Defined based on your purpose - either a distance (e.g., 800 meters) or travel time (e.g., 10-minute walk)

 ### 2. Collect POI Data
 Focus on amenities supporting daily needs, following the 15-minute city framework.
 This analysis includes 10 major amenity categories.